Sweet Potato Bubble Tea

 - This purple sweet potato bubble tea is an iced drink that’s made from sweet potato powder, tapioca balls, brown sugar, milk, water, and ice.

-- Caffeine-free, this drink doesn’t contain any tea, but is still known as a bubble tea since there are tapioca balls.
+- Caffeine-free, this drink doesn’t contain any tea, but is still called a bubble tea since there are tapioca balls.

 - Store-bought tapioca balls makes this drink super easy to make at home.